philpagel/PCE174-communication/protocol.md

 it to you, too.

 *Caution:* This is still work in process and I am updating this document and the script as I learn.
-So don't complain if it damages you car, explodes your house or harms a kitten.
+So don't complain if it wrecks your car, explodes your house or harms a kitten.